XML RSS

 • And the list goes on ...

-While yogurt has many good health benefits, do not feed yogurt to infants, especially those under age one.
+While yogurt has many good health benefits, DO NOT feed yogurt to infants, especially those under age one.
 The proteins in yogurt may trigger diarrhea, sleeplessness and colic.
-It may also cause skin and breathing allergies later in the child's life.
+It may also cause skin and breathing allergies later in the child’s life.

 There are many advantages if you make your own yogurt at home.
 For one, there is no added harmful sugar and preservatives.
 And, it will be much more economical in the long-run.